| | | |

 Gillingham, A. & Stillman, B. (1997).
 The Gillingham manual: Remedial training for children with specific disability in reading, spelling, and penmanship.
 Cambridge.

 Since we only have so much instructional time, it’s important we make it count with authentic, multimodal approaches.
-We hope these ideas bring some fun into your OG lessons while still encouraging multimodal, effective learning!
+We hope these ideas bring some fun into your SOR-aligned lessons while still encouraging multimodal, effective learning!

 Colorful pie chart showing how many exposures students need for instruction to stick.